|Name:||Dr. Deborah Gatins|

 B.A.
 Vassar College

 Dr. Gatins worked in residential treatment settings with adolescents for ten years before teaching at the college level.
-She teaches courses in psychology and education and is considered an expert in adolescent development.
+She teaches courses at both an undergraduate and graduate level and is considered an expert in adolescent development.
 She has been a full time member of the Marist faculty since 1999.

 Gatins, D., Kinlaw, C. R., & Dunlap, L. (2013).
 Do the kids think they're okay?
 Adolescents' views on the impact of marriage and divorce.
 Journal of Divorce & Remarriage, 54(4), 313-328.